openemail/openemail-docs-v1/docs/third_party-portainer.md

 3\.
 Apply your changes:
 ```
-docker-compose up -d && docker-compose restart nginx-mailcow
+docker-compose up -d && docker-compose restart nginx-openemail
 ```

-Now you can simply navigate to https://${MAILCOW_HOSTNAME}/portainer/ to view your Portainer container monitoring page.
+Now you can simply navigate to https://${OPENEMAIL_HOSTNAME}/portainer/ to view your Portainer container monitoring page.
 You’ll then be prompted to specify a new password for the **admin** account.
 After specifying your password, you’ll then be able to connect to the Portainer UI.